A Brief Introduction

-Do you want to be superior to others?
-Ever since we are little most of us are told we need to be first in everything — from studies to sports— and it is something that we carry forth through life.
-We want be the richest, the smartest, and like Ali, the greatest.
-Healthy ambition, where we want to do the best we can and succeed in what we do is not sinful; it becomes sinful when we believe it has to be at the expense of others.
+Do you want to be greater than others?
+Ever since we are little, most of us are told we need to be first in everything — from studies to sports— and it is something we carry forth through life.
+We want to be the richest, the smartest, and like Ali, the greatest.
+Healthy ambition, where we want to do the best we can and succeed in what we do, is not sinful; it becomes sinful when we believe it has to be at the expense of others.

 We see the apostles making this mistake too!
-Shortly after Jesus told them of the fate He was going to suffer, rather than be more concerned about what was going to happen to Him, they were more concerned about what was going to become of them!
-Two of them, James and John, went to Jesus and told Him, "Grant us to sit, one at your right hand and one at your left, in your glory" (Mark 10:37).
-When the others heard about this they got mad.
+Shortly after Jesus told them of the fate He was going to suffer, rather than be more concerned about what would happen to him, they were more concerned about what would become of them!
+Two of them, James and John, went to Jesus and told him, "Let one of us sit at your right and the other at your left in your glory" (Mark 10:37).
+When the others heard about this, they got mad.
 Why?
 Because they wanted to sit by Jesus' side!
 Jesus had to pull them all up.
-"Whoever wishes to become great among you," he said, "must be your servant, and whoever wishes to be first among you must be slave of all" (cf Mark 10:35-45).
+"Whoever wants to become great among you must be your servant," he said, "and whoever wants to be first must be slave of all" (Mark 10:35-45).

-Good advice that, as a cure for pride of ambition, especially for those in leadership roles in the Church.
+That is good advice to cure the pride of ambition, especially for those in leadership roles in the Church.

 Do you have a spotty prayer life?

-Not having a regular, disciplined prayer life usually suggests a high degree of pride because you believe that you can do things on your own steam.
-I saw this in my own life recently.
-For most of 2008 I shuttled across the world, traveling to ten countries across five continents and preaching to people by the thousands.
-Although I was encouraging them to build a good, solid relationship with God, my own relationship was at its worst ever since I got to know Him.
-I was spending more time talking about Him than with Him.
+Not having a regular, disciplined prayer life usually suggests a high degree of pride because you believe you can do things on your own.
+I saw this in my own life some years ago.
+For most of 2008, I shuttled across the world, traveling to ten countries across five continents and preaching to people by the thousands.
+Although I was encouraging them to build a good, solid relationship with God, my own relationship was at its worst ever since I got to know him.
+I was spending more time talking about him than with him.

-There were two direct consequences as a result of this negligence: One, I felt extremely tired most of the time, which was the result of working on my own steam rather than empowered by His Spirit.
-Two, I felt angry that God wasn't chipping in more in what was His work, which was the result of operating according to my own will rather than His.
-As I said earlier, God doesn't let me get away with any nonsense for too long, and He sat me down for a week in Omaha and showed me the error of my ways.
-I ceased all travel for three months after that, just restoring my relationship with Him again.
+There were two direct consequences due to this negligence: One, I felt exhausted most of the time, which was the result of working on my own steam rather than being empowered by his Spirit.
+Two, I felt angry that God wasn't chipping in more in what was his work, which was the result of operating according to my own will rather than his.

 Are you vain?